 The agreement states that the co-funded development pool is designed to be spent on:

 New items are logged in the CWP workspace, in the library ‘Items for the backlog’.
-Items must be logged by an agency instance manager or relationship manager, to confirm that the agency wants the pool time to be allocated.
-Development and content staff need to liaise with their website’s instance manager to log items.
+Items must be logged by an agency stack manager or relationship manager, to confirm that the agency wants the pool time to be allocated.
+Development and content staff need to liaise with their website’s stack manager to log items.

 Agency staff and their web services providers can keep up to date with progress in the CWP workspace in the government Shared Workspace.
 Each month a progress report will be loaded in the library: ‘Progress reports’.
 Every 3 months a summary report, prepared for the quarterly operational review board meeting, will be loaded into this library.